The History of Redemption Series Book Four –

 The book also offers many informative charts and maps, including “The Regnal Chronology during the Era of the Divided Monarchy,” and “The 42 Generations in the Genealogy of Jesus Christ at a Glance.”

-The second period in the genealogy of Jesus Christ of Matthew chapter one
+Second period in the genealogy of Jesus Christ of Matthew chapter one; a mirror for our lives of faith

 The history of Israelite kings is not an ancient history of a foreign country.
 It is a vivid account of God’s meticulous providence to carry on the genealogy ultimately to Jesus Christ.
 Therefore, this period reflects as in a mirror our own lives today.
 This is the message of the book.